jakubboucek/docker-lamp-devstack/README.md

 ### Version tags
 Images are tagged by the cascaded SemVer:

-- `jakubboucek/lamp-devstack-php:latest` – always means `latest` available PHP image,
+- `jakubboucek/lamp-devstack-php:latest` – means `latest` available PHP image,
-- `jakubboucek/lamp-devstack-php:7` – represents the highest PHP image of `7.x.x` version, but always lower than `8.0.0`,
+- `jakubboucek/lamp-devstack-php:7` – represents the highest PHP image of `7.x.x` version, but lower than `8.0.0`,
-- `jakubboucek/lamp-devstack-php:7.3` – represents the highest PHP image of `7.3.x` version, but always lower than `7.4.0`,
+- `jakubboucek/lamp-devstack-php:7.3` – represents the highest PHP image of `7.3.x` version, but lower than `7.4.0`,
 - `jakubboucek/lamp-devstack-php:7.3.24` – represents most specific PHP image, directly version `7.3.24`.

 All PHP images has parallel XDebug variants with `-debug` tag suffix, example: